heptarch/heptarch.github.io/drafts/tarkovsky.md

 with only two entries (May 12 and 22), mostly concerned with the promotion of *Stalker* and his plans to leave for Italy.
-I had studied the Institute's various archival notes---in Russian, Polish, Italian and French---during my first two weeks.
-They suggested that, while the diary entries themselves were elsewhere, the May 79 cabinet might house correspondence with the Italian authorities, or negotiations with the Soviet film authorities.
+In my first two weeks, I had browsed the Institute's archival notes---a confusion of Russian,
+Polish, Italian and French---which suggested that, while the May diary was elsewhere, the May 79 cabinet might house correspondence with the Italian authorities, or negotiations with the Soviet film authorities.
 They might bore the average reader, but offer insights to the